Kids’ low COVID-19 vaccination rates called a ‘gut punch’

 COVID-19 shots for young children have been authorized in at least 12 countries.
 In Canada, where Pfizer shots were cleared for ages 5 to 11 in November, just 2% are fully vaccinated.

 Snowstorms, tornadoes and other heavy weather in December are believed to have slowed the pace of vaccination in the U.S., along with the busy holiday season.
-Still, many parents have other concerns.
+Also, some parents are distrustful because the vaccine is so new, and many have other concerns.

 Chicago mother Kendra Shaw has resisted shots for her two school-age children, saying she worries about possible risks and isn’t convinced the benefits are worth it.